snackk/cryptohds/README.md

 ## Overview

 Before anything, the following requirements must be met:
+* **cryptohdsLibrary** - You've got to have the library locally installed for this to work.
+You can find the steps to install it here [cryptohdsLibrary](https://github.com/snackk/cryptohdsLibrary).
 * **mysql server** - Server must be up and running with username *root* and password *cryptohds*.
 Also create database named *cryptohds*.
 * **maven** - Maven must be installed in order to run the App.
 * **java 8** - Install java 8 or latest.
 * **IDE of your preference** - I prefer IntelliJ for Obvious reasons.

+You have to create a directory named "KeyStore" under "src", this is where we store the server's keys.

 ## Running backend